ChristophBellmann/TheRock_gfx1031/BUILD_EXPERIENCE_NOTES.md

    - `build_gfx1031.sh` now also evals `setup_ccache.py` (not just configure) so the above settings are active during compilation, and exports `CCACHE_SLOPPINESS=include_file_ctime` as an explicit belt-and-suspenders.

 28. **2025-12-19: Default to clean configure in helper**
-   - `configure_gfx1031.sh` now removes `build/` by default to ensure the toolchain/config stays coherent (especially when switching compilers or feature flags).
+   - `build_gfx1031.sh configure` removes `BUILD_DIR/` by default to ensure the toolchain/config stays coherent (especially when switching compilers or feature flags).
    - Added `--no-clean` for the rare case where an in-place reconfigure is desired.

 29. **2025-12-19: Move stage→dist sync into bootstrap + unify logging**
-   - Centralized early dependency preparation into `./build_gfx1031.sh bootstrap` so `configure_gfx1031.sh` stays “pure”.
+   - Centralized early dependency preparation into `./build_gfx1031.sh bootstrap` so configure stays “pure”.
    - Later refined bootstrap to build `+dist` targets directly (instead of stage→dist symlinks) to avoid symlink edge cases while still providing early `dist/` CMake configs.
    - Bootstrap appends to `build.log` (same log as configure/build).
    - Downgraded the hipcc “missing” message from WARNING to INFO and clarified that hipcc appears only after the compiler/toolchain is built+installed into `./install` (not after the third-party bootstrap step).

 30. **2025-12-19: Avoid system hipcc fallback (ensure in-tree HIP toolchain)**
-   - `configure_gfx1031.sh` now only sets `CMAKE_HIP_COMPILER` when `./install/bin/hipcc` exists, and does not auto-fallback to `/opt/rocm/bin/hipcc`.
+   - `build_gfx1031.sh configure` only sets `CMAKE_HIP_COMPILER` when `./install/bin/hipcc` exists, and does not auto-fallback to `/opt/rocm/bin/hipcc`.
    - Rationale: prevent ABI/version mixing between in-tree ROCm and any system ROCm; TheRock’s HIP subprojects already pin their toolchain via `COMPILER_TOOLCHAIN amd-hip`.

 31. **2025-12-19: amd-llvm failed in rocr-runtime configure (missing NUMAConfig)**